 The choice between NPS and EPF depends on the knowledge of the taxpayer, risk appetite of the employee, options exercised by the employee, security, the returns, liquidity, lock-in, maturity among others.

-A comprehensive list of income tax saving investment options in India for AY 2021-22 that every taxpayer to follow, and our detailed analysis including rate of return, risks, rewards.
+A comprehensive list of income tax saving investment options in India that every taxpayer to follow, and our detailed analysis including rate of return, risks, rewards.
 Visit Income Tax Saving Options